Licensed to the Apache Software Foundation (ASF) under one

 # This DAG is triggered when shared_data is updated.
 Because shared_data has

-# allow_producer_teams=["team_analytics"], events from team_analytics are accepted.
+# access_control with producer_teams=["team_analytics"], events from team_analytics are accepted.

 with DAG(